GOCLAB/goc/contracts/eosio.sudo/README.md

 #### 2.2.1  Generate the transaction to deploy the eosio.sudo contract

-The transaction to deploy the contract to the `eosio.sudo` account will need to be proposed to get the necessary approvals from active block producers before executing it.
+The transaction to deploy the contract to the `gocio.sudo` account will need to be proposed to get the necessary approvals from active block producers before executing it.
 This transaction needs to first be generated and stored as JSON into a file so that it can be used in the cleos command to propose the transaction to the eosio.msig contract.

 The easy way to generate this transaction is using cleos:
 ```
-$ cleos set contract -s -j -d eosio.sudo contracts/eosio.sudo/ > deploy_sudo_contract_trx.json
+$ cleos set contract -s -j -d gocio.sudo contracts/eosio.sudo/ > deploy_sudo_contract_trx.json
 Reading WAST/WASM from contracts/eosio.sudo/eosio.sudo.wasm...
 Using already assembled WASM...
 Publishing contract...